-Adjust the metering method (how brightness is measured) to suit shooting conditions as follows
+Adjust the metering method (how brightness is measured) to suit shooting conditions as follows.

-- Press the <m>> button, choose [s] in the menu, and choose the desired option (141). - ▶ The option you configured is now displayed.
+- Press the <3>> button, choose the desired option (either press the <◀><▶> buttons or turn the <働> dial), and then press the <6> button again. - ➤ The option you configured is now displayed.

-(3) Evaluative For typical shooting conditions, including backlit shots.
+Second Example 1 Second Example 1 For typical shooting conditions, including backlit shots.
 Automatically adjusts exposure to match the shooting conditions.
 Center Weighted Avg.
-Determines the average brightness of light across the entire image area, calculated by treating brightness in the central area as more important. (•) Spot Metering restricted to within the [[]] (Spot AE Point frame).
+Determines the average brightness of light across the entire image area, calculated by treating brightness in the central area as more important. • Spot Metering restricted to within the [[]] (Spot AE Point frame).
 You can also link the Spot AE Point frame to the AF frame (see below).